CompGenomeLab/atmm/README.md

 Since prediction files are separately for protein's fasta folder, each of them merged into a tsv file with ./Data-Parse/Sift4G_Data_Merge.py

-For the detailed explanation :
+For the detailed explanation how to run the code with parameters :
 ```
 python3 Sift4G_Data_Merge.py -h
 ```